Tarot Runes I Ching Stichomancy Contact

 Yin (New)

-The things least apparent, those below and behind, are embodied by the lower trigram Li (Fire), which is transforming into K'un (Earth).
-As part of this process, brightness and warmth are giving way to docility and receptivity.
+The things least apparent, those below and behind, are embodied by the lower trigram Chen (Thunder), which is transforming into K'un (Earth).
+As part of this process, movement, initiative, and action are giving way to docility and receptivity.